 Editing means different things to different people.
-The Editors' Association of Canada provides a good definition of editorial skills that shows the difference between copyediting and proofreading, for example.
+Editors Canada provides a good definition of editorial skills that shows the difference between copyediting and proofreading, for example.
 TimmiT will use this list when discussing the scope of any editing project with you.
 However, you may not know or care but you know the result you want.
 TimmiT can work that way too.

 In a similar vein, writing can cover a wide range.
-The process depends on what you supply as input, who you see as your audience, whether photos and figures are included, and the medium in which you need the result, among other factors.
+The process depends on what you supply as input, who you see as your audience, whether you need photos and figures included, and the medium in which you need the result, among other factors.

-A list of lexical engineering case studies illustrates the range of the editing and writing work that TimmiT has done in the past.
+A list of case studies illustrates the range of the editing and writing work that TimmiT has done.